betula/node-shared/README.md

 ---

-If you have questions or something else for me or this project, maybe architectures questions, improvement ideas or anything else, please make issue.
+If you have questions or something else for me or this project, maybe architectures questions, improvement ideas or anything else, please make the issue.